Neck sprains may cause:

 - Shoulder pain and muscle spasms

-- Tingling sensations or weakness in the arms
+- A tingling tingling or weak feeling in the arms

 - Headache, especially in the back of the head